Email Verifier - MX, SMTP, Disposable & Role Detection avatar

 Share

-Email Verifier - MX, SMTP, Disposable & Role Detection (Bulk)
+Email Verifier — Bulk Email Verification & Validator (MX, SMTP, Disposable & Role Detection)

-Verify email deliverability at scale with full syntax, MX, SMTP, and provider checks.
-Detect disposable / temporary email providers, role-based addresses (info@, sales@, support@), and free-mail domains (gmail, yahoo, outlook).
-No third-party API needed.
+Bulk email verifier that checks email deliverability at scale with full syntax, MX, SMTP, and provider validation.
+Verify any email address, then detect disposable / temporary email providers (a built-in disposable email checker), role-based addresses (info@, sales@, support@), and free-mail domains (gmail, yahoo, outlook).
+This email validator needs no third-party API.

 What this Email Verifier does